bilelmsekni/OpenStack-Folsom-Install-guide/OpenStack_Folsom_Install_Guide_WebVersion.rst

 ====================

 :Node Role: NICs
-:Cont/Comp Node: eth0 (192.168.100.51), eth1 (100.10.10.51)
+:Control Node: eth0 (192.168.100.51), eth1 (100.10.10.51)
-:Network Node: eth0 (192.168.100.52), eth1 (100.10.10.52)
+:Network Node: eth0 (192.168.100.52), eth1(100.10.10.52)
+:Compute Node: eth0 (100.10.10.53)

+**Note 1:** If you don't have 2 NICs on controller node, you can check other branches for 2 NIC installation.

+**Note 2:** Compute and Controller nodes can be merged into one node.

-**Note 1:** If you are not interrested in Quantum, you can also use this guide but you must follow the nova section found `here <https://github.com/mseknibilel/OpenStack-Folsom-Install-guide/blob/master/Tricks%26Ideas/install_nova-network.rst>`_ instead of the one written in this guide.
+**Note 3:** If you are not interrested in Quantum, you can also use this guide but you must follow the nova section found `here <https://github.com/mseknibilel/OpenStack-Folsom-Install-guide/blob/master/Tricks%26Ideas/install_nova-network.rst>`_ instead of the one written in this guide.

-**Note 2:** This is my current network architecture, you can add as many compute node as you wish.
+**Note 4:** This is my current network architecture, you can add as many compute node as you wish.

 .. image:: http://i.imgur.com/4D51h.jpg

-2. Getting Ready
+2. Controller Node
 ===============

 2.1.
 Preparing Ubuntu 12.10